 The bottom line: Your website will need continual SEO review to maintain your search engine ranking.

-It’s very important for business owners, with WordPress, Squarespace and Wix sites, to learn about SEO, and improve their online presence.
-In fact, 63% of Americans access the mobile web each day, and that number is on the rise.
+Business owners with WordPress, Squarespace, and Wix sites must learn about SEO and improve their online presence.
+63% of Americans access the mobile web daily, which is on the rise.